Second Annual Theistic Ethics Workshop

 Candace Vogler (University of Chicago)

 Kevin Vallier (Bowling Green)

 Goal: Contemporary philosophy of religion has been richly informed by important work in metaphysics and epistemology.
 At the same time, there has not been nearly as much work done at the intersection of philosophy of religion and metaethics or normative theory.
 To help inspire more good work in this area, Christian Miller (Wake Forest), Mark Murphy (Georgetown), and Chris Tucker (William and Mary) are organizing a series of annual workshops on theistic ethics.

-Logistics: The second workshop will be held on the campus of Georgetown University in Washington, DC.
-We will begin with the first talk and a reception in the evening on Thursday, October 6 and will conclude at the end of the day on Saturday, October 8, 2016.
-There will be five invited papers and four spots for submitted papers.
-All papers will have 40 minutes for presentation and at least 40 minutes for discussion.
+Logistics: The second workshop was held on the campus of Georgetown University in Washington, DC.
+There were five invited papers and four submitted papers.
+All papers had 40 minutes for presentation and at least 40 minutes for discussion.

 Themes: “Theistic ethics” is to be understood broadly to include such topics as divine command and divine will theories, God and natural law, ethics and the problem of evil, moral arguments for a theistic being, infused and acquired virtues, the harms and benefits of theistic religions, specific ethical issues in Judaism, Christianity, or Islam, and many other topics as well.

 Supported by the Robert L. McDevitt, K.S.G., K.C.H.S. and Catherine H. McDevitt L.C.H.S.
 Chair in Religious Philosophy